primatejs/primate/README.md

 ```

-### Short notation
+### Short field notation

-Field types may be any constructible JavaScript object, including other
+Value types may be any constructible JavaScript object, including other
 domains.
 When using other domains as types, data integrity (on saving) is
 ensured.